CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Changes the storage layout on machine with the given system ID.
+Changes the storage layout on machine with the given system\_id.

 This operation can only be performed on a machine with a status of 'Ready'.